 After the application is created, copy its client and tenant IDs - you will need them later to create an application credentials entity on Afi side.

 Step 2 - Create application credentials

-After the application is created, you need to generate a private key and certificate pair that will be used by Afi to act on behalf of the application.
-The certificate should be uploaded in the application created in step 1 and both the key and certificate will be used to create application credentials on the Afi side.
+After the application is created, you need a private key and certificate pair that will be used by Afi to act on behalf of the application.
+The certificate should be uploaded in the application created in Step 1 and both the key and certificate will be used to create application credentials on the Afi side.